cmosig/imc-2020-auxiliary-data/README.md

 The configuration file contains all information of the experiment such as update interval or prefixes.

+Some scripts are very resource intensive, but scale well on machines with many cores.
+If you want to test the scripts on your laptop reduce the measurement period from one month to something smaller, like half a day.

 # Preparation

 ## Download of BGP update dumps